shadowpixelreal1/sir-prize-linux/WINDOWS_USERS.md

-coffee         # you deserve a break magic          # abracadabra dance          # choo choo sudo make me a sandwich   # ð¥ª
+coffee         # you deserve a break magic          # abracadabra dance          # choo choo sudo make me a sandwich   #
 ```

 Also run: `ls -la ~` for hidden treasure files.

 ---

-*Sir Prize Linux â Every boot is a gift. ð*
+*Sir Prize Linux â Every boot is a gift. *